networknt/light-doc/content/consumer/_index.md

 draft: false
 ---

-Mojority of the sections in this site are about how to build, deploy and manage services.
+Majority of the sections in this site are about how to build, deploy and manage services.
 This section will address microservices architecture and best practices from consumer perspective.